Woke up and had coffee in the common room. Overheard a girl speaking English, ah conversation!

 I got a watch like key that synced with the locker.
 I hoped it would work, I cannot imagine trying to explain my situation to this place, it was very Hungarian.

 I missed the pile of loincloths that most guys wore.
-It was basically a flap of material they worn on the front.
+It was basically a flap of material they wore on the front crotchal region.

-It was very local so the vast majority of guys walked around with nothing on.
+It was very local so the majority of guys walked around with nothing on.

 I entered a very nice, huge pool room.
 In the middle of the room was large, main pool with room temperature water.